 - Include an internal cover image.
-This should be formatted the same size of, and as part of your interior.
+This should be formatted in the same size, and as part of your interior.
 (For use within the book content.)

 - Be sure the book metadata entered in IngramSpark matches the information on your book cover.
 For example, if the cover art is for a book titled Paradiso, but the book metadata is for Purgatorio, then the items do not match.

 - There should not be any reference to page numbers in the book.
 This includes the Table of Contents.
 Your ebook will never look just like your print book.
-E-readers are limited in the way they display content and your book will appear different from device to device.
+E-readers are limited in how they display content and your book will appear different from device to device.

 Each of our major ebook retail partners has unique file requirements.
 A valid EPUB, created with our outlined specifications, enables us to satisfy the requirements of each partner, getting your ebook where it belongs—on every device.

 The majority of e-retailers will not sell PDF files in their ebook stores.
-The EPUB format is the official standard of the IDPF (International Digital Publishing Forum) and is designed for reflowable content, meaning an EPUB reader can optimize text for a particular display device.
+The EPUB format is the official standard of the IDPF (International Digital Publishing Forum).
+It is designed for reflowable content, meaning an EPUB reader can optimize text for a particular display device.